santiago-lago/santiago-lago/README.md

 - 👋 Hi, I’m @santiago-lago
 - 👀 I’m a Product Specialist interested in BlockChain Development.
-- 🌱 I’m currently learning Solidity in CryptoZombies.
+- 🌱 I’m currently learning Solidity at BuildSpace.
 - 💞️ I’m looking to collaborate on anything BlockChain related.
 - 📫 Connect with me in Linkedin at https://www.linkedin.com/in/santiago-lago/